Management of decompression sickness in Jordan | Canada Hyperbarics Skip to main content

 Canadian Relevance

-Decompression sickness is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+Decompression sickness is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 While this study was not conducted in Canada, its findings on the effectiveness of HBOT for DCS are relevant to Canadian patients and diving safety protocols.

 Study Limitations